LucieLuS/Civilwar_onset_contageous/README.md

 Keyword: Congo Civil War
 Date range: 3/18/2013 - 4/18/2013

 Newsbanks's results: South Africa (29), Kenya (5), Zimbabwe (3), Uganda (2).
 Notice there is no Congo's news article here!
 I checked Congo's collection starts later than 2013.
+Then I identified "Le Potentiel" is the leading daily newspaper in DR Congo.
+No news about the civil war in 2013.
+Only "La course à l'OIF - L'économie est au cÅ“ur des préoccupations des Etats [analysis]" that show up in both Nexis Unis and Newsbank.